News and Resources

 Below is a selection of news items, case notes, articles, books and papers authored by members of Chambers.

 There is also a separate Archive of Inspector’s Reports in respect of applications to register new town or village greens.

-The High Court (Supperstone J) has handed down judgment in R (Spragge) v Westminster City Council EWHC 2058 (Admin).
+Mr Justice Knowles today handed down his judgment in Manchester City Council v SSHCLG EWHC 858 (Admin).
 Read more

 On a renewed oral application for permission, the United Trade Action Group (‘UTAG’ - a body representing the interests of the hackney carriage trade) was given permission by Mrs Justice LANG to judicially review the decision of TfL to grant a Private Hire Operator’s Licence to Transopco UK Ltd whose private hire drivers work off a smartphone ride-hailing app called FREENOW Read more

 Chambers is pleased to announce that Jeremy Phillips QC has been appointed to Sport Resolutions’ Mediator and Development Arbitrator panels.
 Read more